CNES/bulldozer/README.md

 ## Usage

-Modify the file configuration_template.yaml in the conf directory and then run
+Modify the file configuration_template.yaml in the conf directory and then run:

 `python bulldozer/bulldozer_pipeline.py conf/configuration_template.yaml`